naeramarth7/dotfiles/README.md

 ## Disabling

-### OSX Settings / Homebrew
+### macOS Settings / Homebrew

-Unfortunately, there's no possibilty to revert the changes made by the `osx` file.
+Unfortunately, there's no possibilty to revert the changes made by the `.macos` script.
 Fore removing Homebrew, see [superuser.com/a/203740](http://superuser.com/a/203740).

 ### dotfiles